 may spend time orienting on a Med/Surg floor.
 The orientation is

 customized to each individual’s needs.
-Nurse Residents have
+Nurse Residents have regular

-determine an appropriate orientation program.
+appropriate orientation program.

 15) Are there part-time or weekend positions available?

-Main Line Health offers part-time positions and a weekend program;
+Main Line Health offers part-time positions and a weekend program,

 however, Nurse Residents are required to work full-time.
-In order
+In order to be

-to be eligible for the weekend program, nurses must have at least 1 year
+eligible for the weekend program, nurses must have at least 1 year

 experience in that particular area.

 16) What happens after I complete the nurse residency program?
-Do I
+Do I have

-have to apply for a position?
+to apply for a position?

 During your first year at MLH, you are considered a staff nurse and are